-During business hours, the College will be open to students, parents, employees, contractors, quests and invitees.
+During business hours, the College will be open and accessible to students, parents, employees, contractors, guests and invitees.
 During non business hours access to all College facilities is by key, if issued, or by admittance via the Department of Public Safety staff.
 In the case of periods of extended closing, the College will admit only those with prior written approval to all facilities.
 Over extended breaks, the doors will be secured around the clock.
 Some facilities may have individual hours, which may vary at different times of the year.
 Examples are the library, bookstore, gallery and cafeteria.
 In these cases, the facilities will be secured according to schedules developed by the department responsible for the facility.
 Emergencies may necessitate changes or alterations to any posted schedules.
-Areas that are revealed as problematic have security surveys conducted of them.
-Administrators from the Dean of Administration's Office, Facilities and other concerned areas review these results.
-These surveys examine security issues such as landscaping, locks, alarms, lighting and communications.
-Additionally, during the academic year, the Directors of Facilities, Department of Public Safety and Maintenance meet regularly to discuss issues of pressing concern.